openscript-ch/gatsby-plugin-i18n-l10n/README.md

 # gatsby-plugin-i18n-l10n

-Providing i18n and l10n to Gatsby with `react-intl` and `react-helmet`.
-Besides translating pages and labels, you can also translate the slugs and paths and still link between translated sibling pages.
-The plugin builts on two dependencies:
+Providing i18n and l10n to Gatsby.
+Besides translating pages and Markdown files, you can also translate the slugs and paths and still link between translated sibling pages.
+Batteries like a language switcher component are included.
+The plugin is written in Typescript, has some tests and builts on these two dependencies:

 - [**react-intl**](https://formatjs.io/docs/react-intl/): Wrapping the pages with a provider, which makes translation available throughout the app.
 - [**react-helmet**](https://github.com/nfl/react-helmet): Injecting meta tags into the head element, which links translated sibling pages.

 ## Features

-- Generates translated versions of a page.
+- **Generates translated** versions of a **page**.
   - For example, if you have a page `src/pages/about.tsx` and the languages `en-US` and `de-CH` configured, then it will create an `en-US` and `de-CH` version of this page.
 Via the page context of the translated pages, you get to know the locale.
-- Puts prefixes into the page paths, but not when it's the default locale.
+- Puts **prefixes** into the page paths, but not when it's the **default locale**.
-- Picks up locale from Markdown file names and provides the context via custom fields in GraphQL.
+- **Picks up locale** from Markdown file names and provides it via custom fields in GraphQL.
-- Maps path to pages to different translated paths.
+  - It works with `gatsby-transformer-remark` and `gatsby-plugin-mdx`.
-- Makes it easy to navigate between the translations of a page.
+- Makes it easy to **navigate between the translations** of a page.
-- Sets meta tags to provide locale information to crawlers and other machines.
+- Sets **meta tags** to provide locale information to crawlers and other machines.
-- Provides useful components like `<LocalizedLink>` and `<LanguageSwitcher>`.
+- Provides **useful components** like `<LocalizedLink>` and `<LanguageSwitcher>`.
+- Helps to **translate paths**, while keeping the possibility to navigate between the translations of a page.

 ## Usage